Efecto de la Viscosidad

 >Top, >Model

-This leads to the Hagen-Poiseuille law with parameters the volume flow ($J_V$), the viscosity ($\eta$), the pressure difference ($\Delta p$), and the tube length ($\Delta L$):
+The volume flow ($J_V$) can be calculated with the Hagen-Poiseuille law that with the parameters the viscosity ($\eta$), the pressure difference ($\Delta p$), the tube radius ($R$) and the tube length ($\Delta L$) is:

 $ J_V =-\displaystyle\frac{ \pi R ^4}{8 \eta }\displaystyle\frac{ \Delta p }{ \Delta L }$